keefo/CATweaker/README.md

-# CAMediaTimingFunctionBuilder
+# CATweaker
-A helper tool for creating CAMediaTimingFunction
+A helper tool for tweaking CAMediaTimingFunction